 Non-Custodial Wallet Example

-A non-custodial wallet can take the form of a hardware device or software app what they have in common is that you control the private keys.
-Hardware wallets, often called cold wallets, store your keys completely offline.
-This makes them one of the most secure ways to hold crypto, especially for long-term storage.
-Since they’re not connected to the internet, they’re safe from most cyber threats.
+A non-custodial wallet can be a software application or hardware device in which the management of private keys is completely in the hands of the user.
+Hardware wallets, or “cold” wallets, store keys offline, which provides a high level of security.
+This configuration makes them one of the most reliable ways to store cryptocurrency, especially for long-term investments, minimising the risks of cyberattacks.
 To keep them secure, many users store these devices in safes or other protected locations.

-On the other hand, non-custodial software wallets sometimes referred to as Web3 wallets offer a more flexible option for everyday use.
-They still give you full control of your keys, but they’re more convenient for interacting with decentralized apps or making quick transactions.
-While hardware wallets focus on maximum security, non-custodial software wallets strike a balance between control and ease of access.
-Both reflect the core principle of self-custody in crypto.
+On the other hand, non-custodial software wallets, sometimes referred to as Web3 wallets offer a more flexible option for everyday use.
+Non-custodial software wallets provide full control over keys with the convenience of interaction with decentralised applications and fast transactions.
+While hardware wallets are focussed on maximum security, non-storage software solutions offer an optimal balance between control and ease of access.
+Both types of wallets reflect the key principle of self-service in cryptocurrency.

 Funds Backup and Recovery

-With a custodial wallet, recovering access is usually as simple as resetting a password.
+In case of custodial wallets, recovering access is usually as simple as resetting a password.
 Since the platform manages your private keys, you can reach out to customer support if you get locked out.
 As long as you can verify your identity, your funds are still there.
 This safety net is one of the main reasons many beginners prefer custodial wallets.

 Offline Accessibility